Are combination vaccines safe?

 - higher rates of compliance with complex vaccination schedules (sell more)

-Clearly, none of these are patient benefits.
+Clearly, none of these are benefits for you or your child.

 The authors even go so far to state that safety is not a benefit; in fact, it is the main challenge because it is safer to administer the vaccines separately.